- Policy Overview

 - Questioning at the Live Hearing

-- At the live hearing, the decisionmaker(s) must permit each party’s advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
+- At the hearing, the decisionmaker(s) will ask questions of the parties and any witnesses and must permit each party’s advisor to ask the other party and any witnesses questions and follow-up questions, including those challenging credibility.

-- Only relevant cross examination and other questions may be asked of a party or witness.
+- Only relevant and permissible cross examination and other questions may be asked of a party or witness.

-- Cross examination at the live hearing must be conducted directly, orally, and in real time by the party’s advisor of choice and never by a party personally, notwithstanding Washtenaw Community College’s ability to otherwise restrict the extent to which advisors may participate in the proceedings.
+- Cross examination at the live hearing must be conducted directly, orally, and in real time by the party’s advisor of choice and never by a party personally, notwithstanding WCC’s ability to otherwise restrict the extent to which advisors may participate in the proceedings.

-- Before the Complainant, Respondent, or witness answers a cross-examination or other question, the decision-maker(s) must first determine whether the question is relevant.
-The decision-maker(s) must explain to the party proposing the questions any decision to exclude a question as not relevant.
+- Before the Complainant, Respondent, or witness answers a cross-examination or other question, the decisionmaker(s) must first determine whether the question is relevant and permissible.
+The decisionmaker(s) must explain to the party proposing the questions any decision to exclude a question.

 - Use of Witness Statements